Novel number two is on its way – here’s the first chapter.

 “Sure!”
 Crockett called back to him.
 “If that makes you feel better!”

 As she turned the corner into Chance Street she almost tripped over an abandoned Guy.
 In the process she kicked off its head, which was made from a balloon inside some papier mache.
 Its face was drawn in crude black marker pen.
-The kick was hard enough to send it away down the pavement.
+The kick was hard enough to send it away down the road.

 When Vince turned the corner he screamed out loud.
 At first glance the headless Guy looked like a decapitated tramp.
 It shocked the breath out of him.
 He had to hold himself up against the wall and draw in great rasping lungfuls of air.
 By the time he looked up again, his boss had disappeared into the shadows along the arches.